w3c/wai-tutorials/source/images/complex.html.erb.md

 ### Structurally associating image and long description with `aria-described-by`
 {:.ap}

 The WAI-ARIA `aria-described-by` attribute can be used to link the description to the image.
 The value of the attribute is the `ID` of the element with the description.
+(This approach is only valid in HTML5.)

 {::nomarkdown}
 <%= code_start %>